 Gamblers got a big break in March 2014 when Poland eased its restrictions on banking transactions to and from gaming sites.
 Under pressure from the European Union, Polish lawmakers decided to lift prohibitions that attempted to prevent citizens from using popular payment methods to fund their accounts.

 The easing of those restrictions instantly made it easier for players to fund their accounts and receive withdrawals from unlicensed gaming sites.
 Once again, we had a fully functioning quasi-legal online gambling market in Poland.
 Players could visit dozens of sites to play poker, bet on sports and play casino games without any worries about getting paid.

 This left internet gambling banned in Poland amidst a backdrop of unclear and sporadically enforced laws.
-Most wagers placed online in Poland are placed with offshore gaming sites despite the legal risk now posed to individual gamblers.
+Most wagers placed online in Poland are placed with offshore gambling sites despite the legal risk now posed to individual gamblers.

 In June of 2014, Polish lawmakers published a new draft of amendments to the Gambling Law of 2009.
 These new amendments sought to streamline the application process for betting sites, allow foreign operators to obtain a license and require bookmakers to ensure they verify the age and identities of their customers.